 The Keynotes Collection

 Welcome to the Keynotes Collection – a curated exploration of Pacific Opera Victoria’s recent productions.
-Here are articles from our Keynotes Newsletter, incisive Programme Notes from Artistic Director Timothy Vernon, and insightful Notes from the Directors of each production.
+Here are articles from our Keynotes Newsletter, video excerpts, incisive Programme Notes from Artistic Director Timothy Vernon, and insightful Notes from the Directors of each production.
 You can also enjoy video trailers and read selections from media reviews.

 Relive the magic of productions you’ve seen.